Sen. Kelly sues the Pentagon over attempts to punish him, declaring it unconstitutional

 “The First Amendment forbids the government and its officials from punishing disfavored expression or retaliating against protected speech,” his lawsuit says.
 “That prohibition applies with particular force to legislators speaking on matters of public policy.”

+The case was assigned to U.S. District Judge Leon, who was nominated to the bench by Republican President George W. Bush.

+The legal action of a sitting U.S. senator suing the defense secretary is rare, if not jarring, and the latest effort from members of Congress to push back against what they see as an out-of-control executive branch.

-The censure stemmed from Kelly’s participation in a video in November with five other Democratic lawmakers — all veterans of the armed services and intelligence community — in which they called on troops to uphold the Constitution and defy “illegal orders.”
+The censure stemmed from Kelly’s participation in a video in November with five other Democratic lawmakers — all veterans of the armed services and intelligence community — in which they called on troops to uphold the Constitution and not to follow the Trump administration's military directives if they were unlawful.

 The 90-second video was first posted on a social media account belonging to Sen. Elissa Slotkin.
 Reps.
 Jason Crow, Chris Deluzio, Maggie Goodlander and Chrissy Houlahan also appeared in the video.